 Mr. Richardville is Senior Vice President and Chief Information Officer and has overall System responsibility for information services, data analytics and strategy.
 Mr. Richardville was awarded the 2015 John E. Gall, Jr. CIO of the Year by the College of Healthcare Information Management Executives and HIMSS.
 Under his leadership, the teams have been recognized for 13 consecutive years with the Most Wired designation and is the only health system in North and South Carolina to achieve HIMSS Stage 7 designation for both inpatient and outpatient care.
 Prior to joining Carolinas HealthCare System in 1997, Mr. Richardville held a variety of administrative positions with ProMedica Health System for 12 years.
 Mr. Richardville is a fellow with the Healthcare Information Management Systems Society; board chair for the University of North Carolina at Charlotte College of Computing and Informatics; board member of Healthy@Home, CareConnect Carolinas, and Carolinas Shared Services; and member of College of Healthcare Information Management Executives, American College of Healthcare Executives and Health Management Academy.
 He holds a Master of Business Administration degree and a Bachelor’s degree in System Analysis.

 Mr. Wiggins has primary responsibility for all financial accounting and reporting for Carolinas HealthCare System.
 In addition, he oversees governmental payer matters and Carolinas HealthCare System’s Treasury function, including financing transactions, investments, and investor relations.
 Mr. Wiggins came to Carolinas HealthCare System in 1987 and has over 26 years of experience in the healthcare industry.
 Prior to 1987, Mr. Wiggins spent six years in public accounting and served primarily healthcare clients.
-He received a Bachelor of Science degree in business, with a concentration in accounting, from the University of North Carolina at Chapel Hill and is a certified public accountant.
+He received a Bachelor of Science degree in business, with a concentration in accounting, from the University of North Carolina at Chapel Hill.